gregorias/anki-code-highlighter/README.md

 2. Test supported Anki versions by packaging the plugin and importing the plugin into the lowest and the newest support Anki.

+### Release

+This section will contain instructions on release a new user-facing version.

 ### Distribution

 See [Anki's documentation on sharing